Visual Abstract: Effect of Low-Intensity Outreach Programs vs Usual Care on Self-harm in Outpatients With Suicidal Thoughts

 About JAMA Network Open: JAMA Network Open is the new online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Bradley I. Quach, B.Sc., of the University of Ottawa in Ottawa, Ontario, Canada, is the corresponding author.
+Authors: Calvin E. Hwang, M.D., of the Stanford University School of Medicine in Stanford, California, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.